Resources for High School Physics

 AAPT is an action oriented organization designed to develop, improve, and promote best practices for physics education as part of the global need for qualified Science, Technology, Engineering, and Mathematics educators who will inspire tomorrow's leaders and decision makers.

-AAPT is your home for pre-college physics and physical science teacher resources.
+AAPT is your home for high school physics and physical science teacher resources.

 Publications and Educational Resources

 - American Journal of Physics (AJP) - AJP publishes papers that meet the needs and intellectual interests of college and university physics teachers and students.